Basic Income and the New Universalism: Rethinking the Welfare State in the 21st Century

 Throughout the congress, we aim to accommodate a wide range of perspectives and approaches and we will employ different presentation formats to further genuine debate and discussion.
 As the basic income idea is gaining popularity in Finland and elsewhere, we expect strong contributions from academic researchers, citizen activists, policy experts and decision-makers as well as significant public attention and media interest in our event.

-The Bien2018 conference at University of Tampere is one of the world conferences of the Basic Income Earth Network.
-The 2018 BIEN Congress is organised by the Finnish BIEN Network (Suomen Perustuloverkosto) and the Faculty of Social Sciences at the Universityof Tampere, in consultation with the Basic Income Earth Network and several partner organisations, such as Finnish social policy and security organisations, trade unions, and public authorities.
-A list of contributing partners will be published later on.
+The 2018 BIEN Congress taking place at the University of Tampere is a world-wide interdisciplinary conference organised under the auspices of the Basic Income Earth Network.
+The 2018 BIEN Congress is organised by the Finnish BIEN Network (Suomen Perustuloverkosto) and the Faculty of Social Sciences at the University of Tampere, in consultation with the Basic Income Earth Network (BIEN).

 The members of the local organizing committee are: